Elbarqy/spring-microservices/product service/product-service/README.md

 ```

 The class is decorated with `@ProcessingGroup("product-group")` to hold the event handler withing a processing group that ensures sequential processing of the events and better handling for errors within that group

+## Query
+> Created a query intent class pushed it into the query gateway
+> which the ProductQueryHandler received and returned the fetched
+> products from the database